 GRADE-SPECIFIC REQUIREMENTS GRADE 1 A separate Directors' room, ideally near to or adjacent to the Directors' seating, must be made available in which refreshments for Directors and GRADE 2 guests can be served.
 The room must be able to accommodate a minimum of 24 persons, with nearby toilet facilities.
-GRADE 3 A separate room must be made available in which refreshments for Directors/Committee and guests can be served.
-These areas must GRADE 4 be able to accommodate a minimum of 24 persons, with nearby toilet facilities.
+GRADE 3 A separate room or adequately screened-off area must be made available in which refreshments for Directors/Committee and guests can be served.
+GRADE 4 These areas must be able to accommodate a minimum of 20 persons, with nearby toilet facilities.
 Retractable partitions or free-standing screens may be acceptable, provided they are of a height and position to afford complete privacy.
 GRADE 5 A separate room or reserved area must be made available in which refreshments for Directors/Committee and guests can be served.
-GRADE 6 Refreshments must be made available for visiting officials and guests.
-GRADE 7
+GRADE 6 Defrechments must be made available for visiting officials and guests GRADE 7 Refreshments must be made available for visiting officials and guests.